turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Project Board.
-Contact David, Ellen, or Mason if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)
+Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

+Also, if you haven't already, make sure that you start your mod 1 pre-work.